peamoni/moni/README.md

 ]
 ```

+Live data are retrieved using EoD Historical Data API, do not forget to get a licence and set your API Token in `eodapi.ts` on the firebase backend.

 #### Have fun

 Reach me on Twitter if you have any question, I'll my best to help you :)